What Is The Difference Between RAM and Hard Drive Storage?

 Both of my Windows 10 computers have 32GB of RAM, or memory, installed.
 This greatly reduces the possibility of running out of available storage in RAM.
 A very worthy investment if you’re doing a lot on your computer, especially in terms of business use.

-I have mentioned Solid State Drives or SSDs a few times in this post, which perform 10x faster than typical hard drives.
-So if you invest in both an SSD and high performance RAM, and you have a modern computer, you’ll be very happy with those investments.
+I have mentioned Solid-State Drives (SSDs) a few times in this post, which perform 10x faster than typical hard drives.
+So, if you invest in both an SSD and high-performance RAM and have a modern computer, you’ll be very happy with those investments.